 Why does Ruland use Nypatch® on its rigid couplings?

-The Nypatch® feature is there for safety; if a screw is inadvertently left free of its load, the frictional drag of the Nypatch® feature will keep that screw from further loosening, and possibly fouling or flying out of the assembly.
+The Nypatch® feature is there for safety; if a screw is inadvertently left free of its load, the frictional drag of the Nypatch® feature will keep that screw from further loosening and possibly fouling or flying out of the assembly.
 If any screw loses its frictional drag, it should be replaced.

-The clamping screws are arranged in pairs, and are fairly close to each other.
+The clamping screws are arranged in pairs and are fairly close to each other.
 As a result, there is mutuality in the hoop stress developed in the coupling by each screw in each pair.
 So, as each screw is tensioned, it tends to relax any tension developed by its companion.
-Hence, we recommend that the coupling be installed by tightening the paired screws alternately, in several steps, so the tension is distributed more evenly.
+Hence, we recommend that the coupling be installed by tightening the paired screws alternately in several steps so the tension is distributed more evenly.
 Likewise, on disassembly

 What do you call your screws Nypatch®?

-We weren't satisfied with the consistency of the products we could buy, so we developed our own standards, and obtained a registered trademark from the Patent office.
+We weren't satisfied with the consistency of the products we could buy, so we developed our own standards and obtained a registered trademark from the Patent office.

-What about shaft misaligment and rigid couplings?
+What about shaft misalignment and rigid couplings?

 © 2024 Ruland Manufacturing Co., Inc. All rights reserved